mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 This way is exactly to cut off the stream of [karma](glossary#karma).
 Without this, [there is] nothing else to cut off karma.
 This is the best way.

 But we don't know.
-We really want to know; we are always curious of poking our head into a certain hole, always.
+We really want to know; we are always curious, poking our head into a certain hole, always.
 That is a [dualistic](glossary#dualistic) world, okay?
 Anyway, *stop it*.
-If you stop, everything comes up, very naturally, passing by you.
+If you stop, everything comes up very naturally, passing by you.

-You cannot ignore all circumstances, environment, outwardly, inwardly – so all you have to do is take care of everything, with your best.
-And then, *stop it there*.
-Just like that gentleman: he doesn't feel peaceful from anything, even a [Buddha](glossary#buddha) statue.
-But he sits up here, and he feels calm.
+You cannot ignore all circumstances, environment, outwardly, inwardly – so all you have to do is take care of everything, with your best, and then *stop it there*.
+Just like that gentleman: he doesn't feel peaceful from anything, even a [Buddha](glossary#buddha) statue; but he stands up here, and he feels calm.
 That is very important.
 At that time, completely all of his [delusions](glossary#delusion) drop off.
 This is [shikantaza](glossary#shikantaza).

 ##### 1:09:51

 So, [shikantaza](glossary#shikantaza) is arrangement of all things, and then sit down.
 That's all.

-This is really the [Bodhisattva](glossary#bodhisattva) path, to help all sentient beings.
+This is really [Bodhisattva](glossary#bodhisattva) practice, to help all sentient beings.
 If you practice this, your life is really helpful, for you and for others.
 It is very true.
 Even though you don't say [anything], somebody realizes.
 You have something to tell him, or her.

 So that is shikantaza.
 It's pretty difficult to understand for us intellectually, because we are getting the use of always analyzing and synthesizing everything in the [dualistic](glossary#dualistic) world; it's very difficult to stop immediately.
 That's why even though you stop for a while, you don't appreciate that practice.
 But this practice is only the best way.
 That is shikantaza – the [zazen](glossary#zazen) you do, mentioned by [Buddha](glossary#buddha).

 We can explain how important this kind of Buddhist practice is philosophically, psychologically – but it takes time.
 That is a huge world: the philosophical background, psychological background.
 But even though you don't know [about it], you can do it – right now, right here.
 This is a very urgent need; we have to do it.
 Whoever you are, wherever you may be, you can do it.

 For instance, if you are in an office – well still you can do it.
 If there is no one there, you can sit down in a chair and calm yourself.
 If you talk with somebody, you can realize a certain pause, where no words come up.
-At that time, you can return to yourself, and breathe.
+For that time, you can return to yourself, and breathe.

 ##### 1:12:30

 You can do it, okay?
 Wherever you may go; it's really universal.
 [It’s] very simple.
 It's too simple to realize.
 But, this is the best way.
 Not only for your life in this world; in the next life, in the life after next life, after next next life, continually.
 That is to accumulate merit and virtue.
 That practice is really just to sow the seeds.
 Arrange circumstances, environment – inwardly, outwardly – and just stand up there.
 That's all you have to do.
 That is to sow good seeds.

-Good time and occasion, good conditions must be arranged – and then, stand up there.
+Good time and occasion and good conditions must be arranged, and then stand up there.
 That's all we have to do.
-And then, at that time, right [dharma](glossary#dharma) is manifest.
-[Dogen Zenji](glossary#dogen) says, right dharma is manifesting itself, and that from the first, dullness and distraction are struck aside.
+And then at that time,  [Dogen Zenji](glossary#dogen) says, right dharma is manifesting itself, and from the first, dullness and distraction are struck aside.
+Very naturally, they drop off.

 So that's why when I was at [Eiheiji](glossary#eiheiji) monastery, [Hashimoto Roshi](glossary#hashimoto-roshi) said, “If you sit down even for a moment, you become [Buddha](glossary#buddha).”
 Yes, you become Buddha.
 If you can accept this, you are a really lucky person.